-The House of Mother Mary is located at the top of the Bulbul mountain and it’s only 6 kms away from Ancient city of Ephesus.
+The House of Mother Mary is located at the top of the Bulbul mountain and it’s only 6 km away from the Ancient City of Ephesus.
 It is believed that The Mother Mary spent her last years in this shrine.
-According to Catholic Christianity, After the Crucifixion of Jesus, Mother Mary was brought from Jarusalem to Ephesus by St. John the appostal to live.
-The foundation of the house is based on Anna Catherine Emmerich’s visions and was found in 1891.
-When they found the house, was already collapsed by the erthquake.
+According to Catholic Christianity, After the Crucifixion of Jesus, Mother Mary was brought from Jerusalem to Ephesus by St. John the apostle to live.
+The foundation of the house is based on Anna Catherine Emmerich’s visions and was founded in 1891.
+When they found the house, was already collapsed by the earthquake.
 After The House of Virgin Mary was re-built as a church and has been visited by Pope Paul VI in 1967 and Pope John Paul II in 1979, has been registered as a place of pilgrimage.

-According to Catholic Christian Society, John and Marry definitely lived in Ephesus and one of his tasks was to take care of Mother Mary.
-He was also spreading christianity in Ephesus, in the reign of Domitian, John was exiled to the island of Patmos as a prisoner.
-When he re-gained his freedom, He returned to Ephesus and spent his remaining years in the Basilica.
-He was the only diciple of jesus not to have been killed or executed by the romans who were pagan, who worshipped the greek gods and godeses of Olympus.
+According to the Catholic Christian Society, John and Marry definitely lived in Ephesus and one of his tasks was to take care of Mother Mary.
+He was also spreading Christianity in Ephesus, in the reign of Domitian, John was exiled to the island of Patmos as a prisoner.
+When he regained his freedom, he returned to Ephesus and spent his remaining years in the Basilica.
+He was the only disciple of Jesus not to have been killed or executed by the Romans who were pagan, who worshipped the Greek gods and goddesses of Olympus.

 Hotel or Port pick-up and drop off by guide